DibranMulder/dibranmulder-blog/source/_drafts/The-basics-of-continuous-delivery-on-Azure.md

 ## The big picture
 <img src="/images/SPN.png" />
-As you probably know Azure has works with subscriptions and resource groups.
-You can have multiple Subscriptions, typically one for Production and one or more for Dev, Test and Acceptance.
+As you probably know, Azure works with subscriptions and resource groups.
+You can have multiple subscriptions, typically one for Production and one or more for Dev, Test and Acceptance.
 These subscriptions often contain douzens of resource groups.
 Resource groups typically contain a workload or logically separated unit of your workload, lets say a mircoservice for instance.